 Accumulation units side-step all that.

 True, it won’t make any difference if you’re a smart passive investor who buys funds that don’t incur those kind of fees.

-For example, the index funds used in Monevator’s Slow and Steady passive portfolio shouldn’t attract any upfront trading charges, and so you don’t save by using the accumulation version.
+For example, the index funds used in Monevator’s Slow and Steady passive portfolio shouldn’t attract any upfront trading charges.
+Therefore you don’t save by using the accumulation version.

-By the way, if like the great Wall Street financier John D. Rockefeller you only get a thrill from seeing your dividends rolling in, you needn’t entirely miss out with accumulation funds.
+By the way, if – like the great Wall Street financier John D. Rockefeller – your only thrill in life is seeing your dividends rolling in, you needn’t entirely miss out with accumulation funds.